tonioloewald/bindinator.js/README.md

 parse HTML).
 - Nor implement a new templating language.
 - Nor require special debugging tools, leverage the existing debug tools.
 - Or add zillions of runtime dependencies.
-Actually, it doesn't add any.
+Actually, *it doesn't add any*.

 ## Basic Principles
 ### Put data into b8r's registry to bind it to a path